Improve Your Study Strategies

 College learning often requires students to change old study habits and methods of retaining information.
 The university has many helpful resources linked from these pages to assist you.

-If you want to learn more about successful study strategies or how to overcome the challenges of an online learning environment, consider scheduling a one-on-one appointment with an Online Learning Navigator, experienced peer tutors who know how to navigate Blackboard, stay on top of assignments, connect with students and faculty, and find campus resources that will help you manage your progress at OHIO University.
-Schedule online through TutorTrac or by calling the Academic Achievement Center at 740.566.8888.
-You can also call the number or email firstname.lastname@example.org with any questions.
+If you want to learn more about successful study strategies, consider scheduling a one-on-one appointment with an Academic Coach.
+Academic Coaching appointments focus on helping you establish goals, calculate GPA, connect to campus resources, and create an individualized plan for success. ignments, connect with students and faculty, and find campus resources that will help you manage your progress at OHIO University.
+Schedule online through TutorTrac or by calling the Academic Achievement Center at 740.566.2644.
+You can also call the number or email email@example.com with any questions.

 The Study Cycle